jnikula/hawkmoth/doc/syntax.rst

 Syntax
 ======

-For the ``c:autodoc`` directive to work, the C source code must be documented using specific documentation comment style, and the comments must follow reStructuredText markup.
+For the :any:`c:autodoc` directive to work, the C source code must be documented using specific documentation comment style, and the comments must follow reStructuredText markup.

 Optionally, there's limited support for some Javadoc_ and Doxygen_ style constructs for compatibility.